Decentralized-Sharing-Working-Group/use-cases/README.md

 Extremely popular, it is not open and so not usable at all.
 But I quote it for the record

 + #### MaidSafe
 A growing project, very promising.
-The idea is to allocate some hard drive space and computational resources to the SAFE network, and use it to have data replicated and hashed through several remote nodes on the network.
+The idea is to allocate some hard drive space and computational resources to the SAFE network, and use it to have data replicated and hashed through several remote nodes.
 Use bitcoin-like, safecoin, to retribute participating users.

 ## Communication